What We Do

 - Divorce: You must be living separately for a year, and intend for that separation to be permanent to file for a divorce in North Carolina.
-North Carolina is no fault state, so clients do not have to show a reason for divorce, nor can they stop their spouse from obtaining a divorce, unless the 1-year separation requirement has not been met.
+North Carolina is no fault state, so as long as you have been separated from your spouse for one year, you do not have to show a reason for divorce, nor can you stop your spouse from obtaining a divorce.

-- Separation: During the year separation, or even before the parties separate, a Separation Agreement can be finalized.
-This process can be handled outside or court, or filed with the court if the parties are unable to come to an agreement.
-This separation will include the following issues if they apply: child custody, child support, post separation support, alimony, equitable distribution of property, and interim distribution of property.
+- Separation: During the year separation, or even before a separation, a Separation Agreement can be negotiated.
+This process can be handled outside of court, or filed with the court if the parties are unable to come to an agreement.
+A Separation Agreement will address the following issues if they apply: child custody, child support, post-separation support, alimony, equitable distribution of property, and interim distribution of property.

 - Alimony: There are many factors that the court considers when determining whether or not a spouse is entitled to an award of alimony.
 Those that have been in long-term marriages, in which a spouse is dependent on the other spouse for their financial stability, may seek alimony.

 - Child Custody: Most families are concerned with the effects of the divorce on their children.
-There are many resources, including family therapists, who can assist in a smooth transition for the family and especially the children.
-Many times, both parents are an intricate part of their children’s lives, but even if they aren’t, it is important to focus on what is best for the children in the future.
-This is a difficult process whether or not you have been married, because children are so important.
+There are many resources, including family therapists, who can assist with a smooth transition for the family and especially the children.
+Many times, both parents are an intricate part of their children’s lives, but even if they aren’t, it is important to focus on what is best for the children now and in the future.
+This is a difficult process whether or not you have been married because children are so important.

 - Child Support: The amount of child support is a calculation that is formulated to ensure that children are receiving support from both of their parents.

-- LGBT: Easterling Law understands and is sensitive to the needs of LGBT couples.
-Easterling Law protects same-sex couples and their families through a broad range of litigation, education, and advocacy strategies: protecting the freedom to marry, defending domestic partnership benefits and securing parent-child relationships.
+- LGBTQ+: Easterling Family Law understands and is sensitive to the needs of LGBTQ+ couples.
+Easterling Family Law protects same-sex couples and their families through a broad range of litigation, education, and advocacy strategies: protecting the freedom to marry, defending domestic partnership benefits, and securing parent-child relationships.